YK7188/YK_Lab/12-Simulate BIOS version compliance using PowerShell/README.md

 Path: `Devices → Compliance → Scripts > Add > Windows 10 and later`

-Add the script below to configure a compliance policy.
+Add the script below, which will be used to configure a compliance policy.

 <pre>
 $raw = (Get-CimInstance Win32_BIOS).SMBIOSBIOSVersion